 FMLA Notice Requirements - Employee

 The Family and Medical Leave Act (FMLA) protects an employee's right to take a leave of absence from work for an illness, to bond with a newborn child, to care for a sick or injured family member, to spend time with a spouse before being called up for active military duty and related purposes (see "FMLA Leave Law: In-Depth").
-But to qualify for leave under the FMLA, notice must be given to employers in a reasonable manner.
+To qualify for leave under the FMLA, employees must give notice to employers in a reasonable manner.
 FMLA notice requirements for employees vary for different circumstances, but there are some general guidelines.

 FMLA Notice: Foreseeable Absence